 Moving Average Filter

-Modified on Fri, 01 Mar 2024 at 12:52 PM
+Created by Natan Andrade dos Santos, Modified on Fri, 1 Mar at 12:52 PM by Stephanye Martins

 Several filters, both analog and digital, are commonly applied in systems that work, at some level, with data collection and analysis.
 Environments such as substations and large industries are known for their incredible capacity to generate noise in these signals.